mricon/totp-cgi/INSTALL.rst

-The default configuration uses the 2nd scenario -- we run totp.cgi on port 8443, since it's not a user-visible address, and the provisioning cgi on the standard SSL port 443.
+The default configuration uses the 2nd scenario -- we run totp.cgi on port 8443, since it's not a user-visible address, and the provisioning cgi on the standard https port 443.
 It is entirely up to you how you make it work in your environment.

 To use the default scenario, copy the vhost-totpcgi-provisioning.conf from